-Deaths are required by law to be registered within five days in the town where they occur, unless there is to be a coroner’s post mortem, inquest or other coroner involvement, even if this is not where the person lived.
-Southampton Registration Services strive to achieve this goal.
+Deaths are required by law to be registered within five days (including Weekends and Bank Holidays) in the district where they occur, unless the death has been referred to the coroner.
+This therefore, may not be the district where the person lived.

 If the death you wish to register occurred at one of the following locations you should register the death with Southampton Register Office:

 - Southampton General Hospital